From Content and interactivity to development itself!

 Based upon the survey results above, one would like to add the third dimension: development!

 Development of dynamic edetails is more crucial than to produce a good-looking app.
 Apps need to further interactivity and engagement.
-They must stimulate the journey of the professional through the information about the drug, leading to connectedness both for persons of reference and for further information.
-Indeed the very relationship with other (multichannel) sites and communications is relevant to the attractiveness to target professionals.
+They must stimulate the journey of the professional through the information about the drug, leading to connections both to persons of reference and to further information.
+Indeed the very relationship with other (multi-channel) sites and communications is relevant to the attractiveness to target professionals.

-To learn how this can de done, makes experience with it vital for the development of edetailing.
+To learn how this can be done, makes experience with it vital for the development of edetailing.